 The explosion in the making of European 'vernacular' dictionaries coincided with the rise of nationalism – the moment, historically, when countries became proud of their own tongues.
 The poet laureate, John Dryden, complained in 1693 that: "We [the English People] have yet no prosodia, not so much as a tolerable dictionary, or a grammar, so that our language is in a manner barbarous."
 Dryden's use of the term 'barbarous' indicates his yearning for neoclassical 'order'.

 The necessary ordering of the English tongue came with Johnson.
 But the 'Great Cham', as his contemporaries called him (if you don't have your dictionary to hand 'Cham' means 'king' via 'khan'), was not first in the field.
-That honor is traditionally awarded to Robert Cawdrey's Table Alphabeticall of Hard Usual English Words, 1604 (for the beneﬁt and helpe of Ladies, Gentlewomen, or other unskillful persons).
+That honour is traditionally awarded to Robert Cawdrey's Table Alphabeticall of Hard Usual English Words, 1604 (for the beneﬁt and helpe of Ladies, Gentlewomen, or other unskillful persons).

 Johnson offered much more.
 He invented modern lexicography.
 What he published in 1755 was the English-speaking world's first anthropological dictionary.
 Johnson respected the 'livingness' of language or, as he put it, "Language is the work of man, of a being from whom permanence and stability cannot be derived" – by which he meant that words are infinitely slippery.
 They mean different things in different places and at different times.
 It may surprise dippers-in to discover that the first definition of 'network' (that invaluable term in the internet age) is to be found in Johnson's pages.
 But it's not the kind of networking one associates with Mark Zuckerberg and Facebook: Network: Any thing reticulated or decussated, at equal distances, with interstices between the intersections.